Frequently Asked Questions

 In any case:

-- Which target group will be accommodated (families and single travelers 18+)
+• Which target group is being accommodated (families and single travelers aged 18+)

-- Agreements on 24/7 telephone accessibility, monitoring, complaints and evaluation
+• Agreements on 24/7 telephone availability, monitoring, complaints, and evaluation

-The agreements will be legally recorded at a later date, with appendices for concrete working agreements and evaluation moments.
+The agreements will be legally formalized at a later date, with appendices for specific working agreements and evaluation moments.

 13. Finance & Costs